© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section immediately east of Stowfield Farm is a scheduled monument protected by Historic England under reference 1020472.
 View the official record →

-Offa's Dyke in this section east of Stowfield Farm in Gloucestershire is a linear earthwork constructed during the later eighth century under the direction of King Offa of Mercia.
+Offa's Dyke is a linear earthwork of eighth-century date constructed under the direction of King Offa of Mercia, likely between circa 760 and 796, to mark and defend the western frontier of his kingdom against Wales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020472.

 Offa's Dyke: section immediately east of Stowfield Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020472.